 To exit the hardware protected mode requires WP#/SIO2 driving high once the hardware protected mode is entered.
 If the WP#/SIO2 pin is permanently connected to high, the hardware protected mode can never be entered; only can use software protected mode via BP3, BP2, BP1, BP0.

-If the system goes into four I/O read mode, the feature of HPM will be disabled.
+If the QE bit is set, the feature of HPM will be disabled.